If you buy something from a this link, myelectricsparks Media may earn a commission. See our Read More.

 Reason for Naming main.py in Raspberry Pi Programming

-- Python program can be given any name but when “blinky.py” is given.
+- Python programs can be given any name when “blinky.py” is presented.
 It will not be interpreted if the power is removed and then reconnected.
-These are the few reasons for which you have to name the file or script “main.py”.
+You have to name the file or script “main.py” for these reasons.

-- The Python script will only be interpreted when it’s named ‘ main.py ‘.
-If there are Multiple Python scripts then only scripts with mentioned names will be executed by MicroPython.
+- The Python script will only be interpreted when named ‘ main.py. ‘ If there are Multiple Python scripts, then only scripts with mentioned names will be executed by MicroPython.

 Read from Button